 #3.
 Make better use of your guest blogging author box

-Chances are you’re already guest blogging on one or two authority blogs to get exposure to your blog, and to help you explode your email growth, right?
+Chances are you’re already guest blogging on one or two authority blogs to get exposure to your blog, right?

 A great way to promote your lead capture page would be to link to it from your ‘guest post author box’.

-Make sure you’re doing it right though, don’t just use keyword anchor text links.
+Make sure you’re doing it right though, don’t just use blatant keyword anchor text links.

 Instead, use proper call-to-actions.
-For instance, Click here to… or, Check out… and so on.
+For instance, Click here to… or, Check out my… and so on.

 Did you enjoy reading this guest post?
 Fabrizio Van Marciano is a passionate blogger, avid web designer and the creator of the Ultimate Blog Planner.
-Click here to become a smarter blogger.
+Click here to become a more organized blogger.

 If you’re a regular contributor to any particular blog, you might be able to add a no-follow link to your lead capture page from within your guest post content.

-I know a lot of bloggers don’t like placing external links inside their guest post content, but if you’re going to try this, just make sure it’s OK with the blog owner first.
+I know a lot of bloggers don’t like placing external links inside their guest post content, but if you’re going to try this, just make sure it’s OK with the blog editor first.

 #4.
-Drive traffic from your social media outlets
+Drive traffic from your social media profiles

 When it comes to promoting your lead capture page using social media, there are over a dozen ways to do it.